For Music Faculty click here

 Jan Bernard is a professor of Film History and Theory at the Academy of Dramatic Arts (FAMU) in Prague.
 The former Dean of the Film School at FAMU, Bernard has Ph.D., Doc and CsC degrees in Film from Charles University.
 He is the author of several books on film and theatre.

 Kateřina Čapková is research fellow at the Institute for Contemporary History, Czech Academy of Sciences.
-She also teaches courses at Faculty of Arts, Charles University.
+She also teaches courses at the Faculty of Arts, Charles University.

 Rob Cameron is the BBC's correspondent in the Czech Republic and Slovakia, covering politics, human interest stories, arts and other issues for BBC Radio, BBC TV and BBC Online.
 Rob moved to Prague in 1993.
 He began his radio career in 1999, when he joined Radio Prague, the international service of Czech Radio, to which he remains a regular contributor.
 Cameron began reporting for the BBC in 2001, and became the BBC's Czech and Slovak correspondent in 2004.
 He has also reported for the BBC from Albania, Poland, Russia and the United States.
 He is currently working on a book based on a three-week journey across the Czech Republic by slow train.